eliasdevsilva-commits/desafio-ruby-on-rails/README.md

 3. Clean Architecture, UnitOfWork, CQS (Separating Command and Query)
 4. Standardization of unit test names based on BDD
 5. For Unit Tests: XUnit, FluentAssertions, Embedded files, Builder Pattern (for clean unit tests)
+6. MySql Database
-6. DBUp for database migration
+7. DBUp for database migration

 I've used a framework called [BasePoint](https://basepointweb.io/), that I'm creating from scratch.
 This framework implements best practices that are used in the market.
 I've decided to create this framework just for study and **shaping my skills**.